FG-Net/HomeLab/LXC_root_ssh_key.md

   ssh-copy-id -p <port> -i /root/.ssh/<key-name>.pub -s root@<host-lxc-ip-address>
   ```
   👉 To use the default SSH port, either set `<port>` to `22` or omit the `-p <port>` option entirely

+  ➜ The public key will be added to `/root/.ssh/authorized_keys`

 - #### Test SSH connection